What every best Electric Shavers has:

 Editors of ConsumerReports.org rate nine electric shavers, including both foil and rotary models.
 Each model is scored on its shaving prowess, ease of cleaning, noise level and features, plus given an overall score that can be compared to similar shavers.
 Most rate well, and all but two receive a recommendation.

-Electric shavers on Amazon.com draw lots of reviews -- sometimes numbering into the thousands -- from owners.
+Electric shavers on Amazon.com draw lots of reviews -- often numbering into the thousands -- from owners.
 This feedback provides valuable insight into how the shavers perform after weeks, months or even years of real-world use.

 The owner of this web site posts lengthy video reviews of a number of electric shavers on YouTube.
 Each model receives a thorough analysis and a brief test, usually on a couple days' worth of stubble.
 The author says he has a thick, quick-growing beard, and he occasionally produces video or text reviews that compare two models directly.